synapseweb3/forcerelay/guide/src/quick-start/installation.md

 > NOTE: This approach assumes you have installed all
 > the [prerequisites](./pre-requisites.md) on your machine.

-Hermes is packaged in the `ibc-relayer-cli` Rust crate.
+Forcerelay is packaged in the `ibc-relayer-cli` Rust crate.
-To install the latest release of Hermes, run the following command in a terminal:
+To install the latest release of Forcerelay, run the following command in a terminal:

 ```shell
 cargo install ibc-relayer-cli --bin hermes --locked